giotto-ai/giotto-deep/paper.md

 # Statement of need

-`giotto-deep` is an deep-learning Python package that seamlessly integrate topological data analysis models and data structures.
+`giotto-deep` is a deep-learning Python package that seamlessly integrate topological data analysis models and data structures.
 The library is founded on a PyTorch core due to the extensive use of such library in the machine learning community.
 The `giotto-deep` package was designed with usability in mind and provides a class-based interface